 Waiting is a large part of war.
 Navy men spent long hours at sea or stationed on remote islands waiting to meet the enemy.
 And everyone was a long way from home.

-The photographers returned their exposed film for processing to the Washington lab where Steichen inspected the photo, specifying how the images should be cropped and printed for release.
-Early in the war, Steichen had established the special lab to provide the professional technical back-up he knew was necessary.
+The photographers returned their exposed film for processing to the Washington lab where Steichen inspected the photos and specified how the images should be cropped and printed for release.
+Early in the war, Steichen had established the special lab to provide the professional technical backup he knew was necessary.
 Steichen also worked closely with Dwight Long, whose motion picture unit produced the documentary The Fighting Lady, showing everyday life on the carrier Lexington.

 USS Monterey (CVL-26).
-A game of basketball in the forward elevator during Mariana’s operations, June-July 1944.
-Player jumping for ball is Lieutenant Gerald Ford, left, future President of the United States.
+A game of basketball in the forward elevator during operations in the Marianas, June-July 1944.
+Player at left jumping for ball is Lieutenant Gerald Ford, future President of the United States.
 Photographed by Victor Jorgensen.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-417628.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-417628.

-By 1944, the United States began to climb the long chain of islands that lead directly to Japan.
+By 1944, the United States had begun to ascend the long chain of islands that led directly to Japan.
 The amphibious invasion of these islands resulted in some of the most savage fighting in the war.
-Although air strikes and naval bombardments could begin a week before the actual landings, the U.S. Marines and soldiers who made the landings found a well dug-in and determined enemy.
+Although air strikes and naval bombardments could begin a week before the actual landings, the U.S. Marines and soldiers who made the landings found a well-dug-in and determined enemy.
 Casualties were extremely high on both sides.

 Several new photographers joined Steichen’s unit in 1944.
-Among them was Marine Sergeant Paul Dorsey, who had been a news photographer before enlisting in the Marines.
+Among them was Marine Corps Sergeant Paul Dorsey, who had been a news photographer before enlisting .
 In February 1945, 30,000 Marines landed on the beaches of Iwo Jima, only 700 miles from Tokyo.
 It was the bloodiest battle in the history of the Marine Corps.
-In five weeks of fighting, 6,000 Marines died before the island was secured.
+In five weeks of fighting, more than 6,000 Marines died before the island was secured.

-Sign Post on Majuro: The men stationed on remote islands made sign posts to show new locations and how far they were from home.
+Signpost on Majuro: The men stationed on remote islands often made signposts to show new locations and how far they were from home.
 Photographed by Lieutenant Commander Charles Kerlee, USNR, March 1944.
-Official U.S. Navy Photograph, now in the collections of the National Archives: 80-G-401008.
+Official U.S. Navy photograph, now in the collections of the National Archives: 80-G-401008.

 Battle of the Philippine Sea.
-Lieutenant Ronald P. “Rip” Gift relaxes with other pilots in a ready room onboard USS Monterey (CVL-26) after landing on her at night following strikes on the Japanese fleet, June 20, 1944.
+Lieutenant Ronald P. “Rip” Gift relaxes with other pilots in a ready room on board USS Monterey (CVL-26) after landing on the ship at night following strikes on the Japanese fleet, June 20, 1944.
 Photographed by Lieutenant Victor Jorgensen.
 Official U.S. Navy Photograph, now in the collections of the National Archives: 80-G-44791.

-Iwo Jima Campaign, 1945.
-A small flower, the only living thing in site, pokes through a mass of uprooted rocks and mangled tree branches on a desolate hillside of Iwo Jima.
+Battle of Iwo Jima, 1945.
+A small flower, the only living thing in sight, pokes through a mass of uprooted rocks and mangled tree branches on a desolate hillside of Iwo Jima.
 Photographed by Captain Edward Steichen.
 Official U.S. Navy Photograph, now in the collections of the National Archives: 80-G-412461.

 Born in Luxembourg on March 27, 1879, Edward Steichen immigrated with his family to Michigan in 1881 and relocated to Milwaukee, Wisconsin, eight years later.
-Apprenticing at a lithograph company and winning local awards, he had his first photographic exhibit in 1899 at Philadelphia, Pennsylvania.
-Following meeting world-renown photographer, Alfred Stieglitz, in New York, Steichen lived and worked in Paris, France, where his studio is based in the Latin Quarter.
+After apprenticing at a lithograph company and winning local awards, he had his first photographic exhibit in 1899 at Philadelphia.
+A meeting with world-renowned photographer Alfred Stieglitz in New York led to collaboration on Stieglitz's Camera Work magazine.
+Subsequently, Steichen lived and worked in Paris, France, where his studio was based in the city's Latin Quarter.
 In Paris, he explored canvas art and creative photography.
-Upon World War I, he returned to New York, volunteered for the U.S. Army and was commissioned a First Lieutenant, establishing the first photographic reconnaissance division for the Signal Corps.
-While in the Army, he established a permanent division of Aviation Photography.
+After the start of World War I, he returned to New York, volunteered for the U.S. Army, was commissioned a first lieutenant, and established the first photographic reconnaissance division for the Signal Corps.
+While in the Army, he established a permanent division of aviation photography.

-Released from active duty in the Navy with the rank of Captain, Steichen complied the book, U.S. Navy War Photographs: Pearl Harbor to Tokyo Harbor.
-While Director of the Department of Photography of the Museum of Modern Art, he finalized the publication The Blue Ghost, a photographic account of his time onboard Lexington.
-During the Korean War, Steichen resumed his Naval career to evaluate and make recommendations regarding Navy photography.
-In 1961, Steichen the Photographer exhibit opened in honor of his 82nd birthday.
-On July 4, 1963, President John F. Kennedy awarded him the Presidential Medal of Freedom.
-Retiring to his farm in Connecticut, he died on March 25, 1973, two days before his 94th birthday.
+Released from active duty with the rank of captain, Steichen compiled the book U.S. Navy War Photographs: Pearl Harbor to Tokyo Harbor.
+While director of the Department of Photography of the Museum of Modern Art (MOMA) in New York, he finalized the publication The Blue Ghost, a photographic account of his time on board Lexington.
+During the Korean War, Steichen resumed his naval career to evaluate and make recommendations regarding Navy photography.
+In 1961, the Steichen the Photographer exhibit opened at MOMA in honor of his 82nd birthday.
+On December 6, 1963, President Johnson awarded him the Presidential Medal of Freedom.
+Retiring to his farm in Connecticut, Steichen died on March 25, 1973, two days before his 94th birthday.

-Following this exhibit at the Navy Museum, the Steichen exhibit went on tour at various Smithsonian related museums until 1992.
+Following its tenure at the Navy Museum, the Steichen exhibit went on tour at various Smithsonian-affiliated museums until 1992.